Ashwagandha in Sanskrit means “smell of the horse” to correlate it with the strength of…Read More

-The cases of anxiety are on an all-time high, and between living in a pandemic, and striving to fit into the new normal – who’s to blame?
+The anxiety problem is on an all-time high, and between living in a pandemic, and striving to fit into the new normal – who’s to blame?
 While common causes include worry and nervousness, it is also at times the outcome of poor mental health.
 Medication is often sought for treatment.
-Though, simple steps can help you reduce your anxiety like exercising, as well as deep breathing.
-A change in your diet to include the best food for anxiety can also lead to positive results in your anxiety.
+Though, simple steps can help you reduce your anxiety problems like exercising, as well as deep breathing.
+A change in your diet to include the best food for anxiety can also lead to positive results.

-We have put a list of wonder ingredients from your kitchen counters that can help you reduce anxiety.
+We have put a list of wonder ingredients from your kitchen counters that can help reduce your anxiety problems.

-Another great food for anxiety problems is a bar of dark chocolate can help you fight anxiety easily.
+Another great food for anxiety problems is a bar of dark chocolate.
 Dark chocolates are known to contain flavonoids, which are antioxidants that can affect brain function.
 This helps in promoting blood flow to the brain as well as its ability to adapt to stressful situations.
 This can help you combat stress easily.
 The taste of dark chocolates is comforting in itself too.
 But, it is advisable to consume dark chocolate in moderate amounts as it is high in calories.

-If you suffer from anxiety, yogurt is your best bet at being calm.
-The probiotics or healthy bacteria found in your cup of yogurt can improve several aspects of your well-being, including your mental health.
+Yoghurt is considered one of the best food for anxiety problems.
+The probiotics or healthy bacteria found in your cup of yoghurt can improve several aspects of your well-being, including your mental health.

-Studies have shown that probiotic foods like yogurt may promote mental health and brain function by inhibiting free radicals and neurotoxins, which can damage nerve tissue in the brain and lead to anxiety.
-You should focus on consuming yogurt at least twice in one week.
-You should always check to see if your yogurt has probiotics.
+Studies have shown that probiotic foods like yoghurt may promote mental health and brain function by inhibiting free radicals and neurotoxins, which can damage nerve tissue in the brain and lead to anxiety problems.
+You should focus on consuming yoghurt at least twice one week.
+You should always check to see if your yoghurt has probiotics.

-We have put together a list of ingredients that may not be known for anxiety but can help benefit your health.
+We have put together a list of ingredients that may not be known as food for anxiety problems but can help benefit your health.

 Bananas and oats, whether had separately or together, can be beneficial.
-High in amino acids that is converted to serotonin in the body promotes relaxation and relief from anxiety.
+High in amino acids that are converted to serotonin in the body promote relaxation and relief from anxiety.

-Chia seeds are an excellent source of brain-boosting omega 3 fatty acids that have shown to positively affect anxiety making them an excellent food for anxiety problems.
+Chia seeds are an excellent source of brain-boosting omega 3 fatty acids that have been shown to positively affect anxiety making them an excellent food for anxiety problems.

 Fruits rich in Vitamin C have amazing antioxidant properties that may help reduce inflammation and prevents damage to your cells.
-And thus, reduce anxiety.
+And thus, reducing anxiety problems.

 Almonds are stress busters and a known food for anxiety problems.
-It contains significant amounts of Vitamin E, which have long been backed by science to help prevent anxiety.
+It contains significant amounts of Vitamin E, which has long been backed by science to help prevent anxiety.

 Green tea contains amino acids that have been long applauded for their positive effects on the health of the human brain.
-It is also used to reduce psychological responses that are commonly associated with anxiety-like increased heart rate.
+It is also used to reduce psychological responses that are commonly associated with anxiety problems-like increased heart rate.

-Chamomile is a herb that helps reduce anxiety.
+Chamomile is a herb that helps reduce anxiety problems.
 Similarly, chamomile tea is known to contain high amounts of antioxidants that are proven to reduce inflammation, this can reduce the risk of anxiety.
 When consumed over prolonged periods of time, chamomile tea can show noticeable results on a person.

 Yes, there are certain kinds of foods that can trigger anxiety in an individual, read the list to know more.